salcedoisabella/programmable-neurorepair/results/repair_signature_genes.md

 - Ptgds
 - Myrf

+---

-## Role in the current engine
+## Current role in the engine

 This signature is currently used to:

 - define mature repair-state structure
 - distinguish precursor-like vs mature repair-oriented states
+- support repair-state scoring logic
-- support candidate control-layer discovery
+- anchor candidate control-layer discovery
-- anchor transition-oriented modeling of repair-state probability
+- support transition-oriented modeling of repair-state probability
 - support cross-dataset directional consistency analysis

+---

-## Current downstream outputs supported by this signature
+## What this signature has already enabled

+The current repair-state signature has already enabled:

 - mature repair-state derivation
-- candidate leverage / support / signaling layers
+- structured separation of candidate control layers
 - transition-oriented intervention logic
-- repair-state probability framework
+- early repair-state probability modeling
+- operational downstream interpretation of remyelination as a state-transition problem

+---

 ## Why this matters

-The repair signature is not only a descriptive gene list.
-It functions as one of the core operational layers of the current engine, allowing the framework to move from generic state description toward structured modeling of repair-state progression and tractable intervention points.
+The repair signature is one of the clearest pieces of visible evidence that the project is operational.

+It allows the framework to move beyond generic single-cell state description and into a more structured system for:
+- defining repair-associated states
+- modeling progression between them
+- identifying candidate control architecture
+- estimating where intervention may become tractable